Diogo Vasconcelos: Related work

 Diogo chaired the Business Panel on Future EU Innovation Policy, set up by the European Commission in January 2009, which called for a radical change in European innovation policies.
 Following the Business Panel report, he was later invited by European Commissioner for Research and Innovation Ms Máire Geoghegan-Quinn to become a member of the High Level Panel on Measurement of Innovation, advising her and her colleagues on various innovation issues, as well as on the choice of a new headline innovation indicator in support of the Europe 2020 Strategy.
 Also as a follow up of Business Panel work, he was also actively involved in the organization of the Informal Panel on EU Innovation, that developed a set of proposals, ideas and recommendations on how to successfully implement the Innovation Union Initiative.

 He collaborated with European Investment Bank and OECD on innovation issues.
 Diogo also worked with Lebanon and Palestine on innovation, IT & broadband for social cohesion and economy growth.
 He was a member of the ICT industry working group assisting the European Commission in the implementation of the Digital Agenda initiative, namely regarding next generation networks.

 He advised the EU on ambient assisted living innovation, namely as a member of the high-level panel responsible for the interim evaluation of the EU AAL Joint Programme.
-Diogo also participated in the high-level panel established by European Commissioner Ms. Neelie Kroes to advise the European Commission on ICT innovative solutions to help elderly to live more independently, giving input on the “European Innovation Partnerships” and shaping the “Active and Healthy Ageing pilots”.
+Diogo also participated in the high-level panel established by European Commissioner Neelie Kroes to advise the European Commission on ICT innovative solutions to help elderly to live more independently, giving input on the "European Innovation Partnerships" and shaping the "Active and Healthy Ageing pilots".

-In the field of Social Innovation, he co-authored the report on “Europe and Social Innovation” for the BEPA (Bureau of European Policy Advisers) and was at the forefront of the European Social Innovation Initiative (SIE), launched March 16–17, 2011 by the European Commission.
-Acknowledging his lead role in this field, the European Commission has also launched the “European Social innovation prize Competition inmemory of Diogo Vasconcelos”.
+In the field of Social Innovation, he co-authored the report on "Europe and Social Innovation" for the BEPA (Bureau of European Policy Advisers) and was at the forefront of the European Social Innovation Initiative (SIE), launched 16–17 March 2011 by the European Commission.
+Acknowledging his lead role in this field, the European Commission has also launched the "European Social innovation prize Competition inmemory of Diogo Vasconcelos".